 b) Agreements offering full funding for research projects, selected jointly by FAPESP and the partnering agency.
 In this case the foreign partner is generally a research funding agency or an industrial research laboratory.

 2) The SPRINT – São Paulo Researchers in International Collaboration program was designed to encourage and promote the advancement of scientific research through the engagement of researchers affiliated with research institutions in the state of São Paulo with researcher partners abroad.
 It aims to provide funding for the initial phase of international research collaborations with clear expectations that the next phase will be a presentation, by the researchers from the State of São Paulo, of research proposals in the regular funding lines of FAPESP aiming to continue the research started under SPRINT and the consequently consolidation of the partnership.

-3) Despite that, scientists supported by FAPESP grants and fellowships are encouraged by the Foundation to develop international collaborations through the following institutional instruments:
+3) Besides the above, scientists supported by FAPESP grants and fellowships are encouraged by the Foundation to develop international collaborations through the following institutional instruments:

 a) Most research grants and fellowships awarded by FAPESP include funds that can be used, at the discretion of the PI and according to FAPESP’s rules, for international research collaboration.